opbuzz/CyberSec/Python.md

 ### Floating point
 Float formatting follows `{value":witdth/precision f}`
 * Width  - how much long is the string (prints blank spaces if not enough char)
-* Precision -  the precision of
+* Precision -  the precision of the number shown
 ```py
 num = 1/7
 # num =0.14285714285714285